 - Curving the upper body and spine, creating a hunchback (pack the shoulders down and back!)

-- Losing the neutral spine position in the lower back, particularly at the bottom of the exercise if you’re going low (often called the “butt wink”)
+- Once you master that, move to a bodyweight lower back, particularly at the bottom of the exercise if you’re going low (often called the “butt wink”)

 - Standing with feet too wide or too narrow